corymosiman12/dragg/README.md

 1. Run `main.py` from the lower dragg directory
 - `$ cd /wherever/dragg/dragg`
 - `$ python main.py`
+- Advised to use the caffiene package to keep the Python process running.
+(Otherwise Python pauses when Mac goes idle.)
+  1. `$ homebrew cask install caffeine`
+  1. Run `main.py` using the caffeinate command `$ caffeinate -i python main.py`
+  1. The `-s` argument will keep Python running even when the Mac is asleep (lid closed) `$ caffeinate -s python main.py`

 ## Docker Compose
 You will need to have docker and docker-compose installed, but do not need Redis running.